Master Tourism Destination Management

 Phase 2 – Field research

-In the second phase, you will carry out assignments at three different locations around the globe.
-These assignments are created by lecturers in cooperation with stakeholders involved in developments of tourist destinations in the region.
-The students will have to embed themselves into a foreign culture in order to get the desired contextual information.
-Each group is assigned a different stakeholder perspective and has to do research on the possible, probable, or preferable future of their area/district/region.
+In the second phase, lasting three months, you will carry out assignments at three different destinations around the world, each at a different stage of development.
+These assignments are created by lecturers in cooperation with stakeholders involved in the development of tourism destinations in the region.
+You will gain extensive cross-cultural experience to uncover the desired contextual information.
+Each project group is assigned a different stakeholder perspective and carries out research into the possible, probable or preferable future of their area, district or region.

-We try to select a great variety in destinations that are familiar with developments and dynamics, have many contacts with businesses, government institutions and universities of applied sciences, where research can be done in English, and that offer cultural differences.
+We try to select a variety of destinations that are familiar with developments and dynamics, have many contacts with companies, government institutions and universities of applied sciences, where research can be done in English, and that offer cultural differences.

-The final decision on the mix of destinations will be determined after the start of the programme.
-In the past we have visited, amongst others, Australia, Sri Lanka, Myanmar, Cambodia, Indonesia, Chambery, Malta, Singapore.
+The final decision on the mix of destinations will be made after the start of the programme.
+Destinations visited in the past include Australia, Thailand, Malaysia, Sri Lanka, Cambodia, Indonesia, Chambéry, Malta and Singapore.

 Phase 3 – Final thesis

-By writing a final thesis during the last phase of the programme, you will apply your research skills and demonstrate a true understanding of tourism destination management from a professional and academic point of view.
-A final thesis is an individual assignment, carefully supervised by one of our lecturers.
+By writing a final thesis, you will apply your research skills and demonstrate a true understanding of tourism destination management from a professional and academic point of view.
+A thesis is an individual assignment, carefully supervised by one of our lecturers.

-Writing a final thesis is a major commitment in terms of time and energy.
-The subject, as a consequence, often personally motivates and interests the student and (new) ideas of students can be openly discussed with our staff.
-Already in phase I you will be asked to come up with a topic and start writing your research proposal.
-In principle the thesis subject should be a topic or an issue in an international tourism context.
-The final thesis should be written in English, unless another language is really more appropriate.
-Some examples of recent theses:
+Writing a final thesis requires considerable effort.
+Consequently, students often approach it with personal motivation and interest in the topic.
+If you generate new ideas during the writing process, the lecturers are always open to discussing these with you.
+As early as in phase 1, you will be asked to come up with a topic and start writing your research proposal.
+In principle, the thesis should cover a topic or an issue in an international tourism context.
+The final thesis should be written in English, unless another language is more appropriate.
+Some recent examples of theses are:

-• Strengthening bridges - How a Dutch tour operator can improve its collaboration with their Indonesian partners
+• Strengthening Bridges – how a Dutch tour operator can improve collaboration with its Indonesian partners

-• Development and Implication of Smart City Practices in Rural Destinations.
-How can regenerative tourism possibly happen?
+• Development and Application of Smart City Practices in Rural Destinations – how can regenerative tourism possibly occur?

-• Experiences and motives behind tourists' choice of destinations with paranormal activity - a case study of Hoia Baciu Forest, Romania
+• Experiences and motives behind tourists’ choices of destinations with paranormal activity – a case study of Hoia Baciu Forest, Romania.

 • More examples can be found here.

-You can opt for writing your thesis in close cooperation with an external commissioner.
-This enables you to closely cooperate with an international tourism organisation, thus adding an extra and professional dimension to the research project.
-However, many students write an independent research thesis and travel to a tourism destination to study their subject in-depth.
+You can choose to write your thesis in close collaboration with an external client.
+This means working with a BUas industry partner or a self-selected international tourism organisation, adding a professional dimension to your research project.
+Alternatively, in consultation with academy staff, your research can also tie in with one of the BUas research lines.
+However, many students write an independent research thesis and travel to a tourism destination to explore their topic.

 Research location

-Conducting research and writing a final thesis in this third phase can be done anywhere in the world.
-The final (oral) exam takes place in the Netherlands.
-The majority of the students graduates by the end of August, which makes this programme a fulltime, 12 months programme.
+Conducting research and writing a thesis during this third phase can take place anywhere in the world.
+The final oral exam takes place in the Netherlands.
+The majority of students graduate by the end of August, which makes this programme a full-time, 12-month programme.

 Study load and coaching